Mengw/vertxcombo/README.md

 it will be continuous improvement when I know more about vertx and java asynchronous.
 ##Usage

-create a config file in any folder,write content bellow:
+create a config file named conf.json in any folder,write content bellow:

 	{
 	    "comboDiskRoot" : "/opt/staticyui",